kilpatrickaudio/Kilpatrick-Toolbox/vMIDI.md

 ## Protocol Specifications

-Messages are sent over the CV signal interface within VCV Rack by encoding a 3-byte MIDI message as a '''float''', sending it over the virtual cable, and then converting it back to an '''int''' representation on the receiving side.
+Messages are sent over the CV signal interface within VCV Rack by encoding a 3-byte MIDI message as a ```float```, sending it over the virtual cable, and then converting it back to an ```int``` representation on the receiving side.
-To ensure proper encoding of the message we assume that a normal IEEE 32 bit '''float''' can represent whole numbers within the range of -16777215 to 0 which is true for 32 bit floats.
+To ensure proper encoding of the message we assume that a normal IEEE 32 bit ```float``` can represent whole numbers within the range of -16777215 to 0 which is true for 32 bit floats.
 By default only monophonic cables are used to send a single MIDI port over a cable.
 A single three byte message is sent in each sample period.
 The format for the int message word for each message is as follows: